GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Maintenance cost is strongly affected by the number of users.
-More users find more bugs.
+The computing scientist’s main challenge is not to get confused by the complexities of his own making.

-~ Fred Brooks
+~ Edsger W. Dijkstra
 <pre>

 </pre>